hackclub/hackclub/workshops/rick_roll/README.md

 In order to make sensitive details private, we use environment variables.
 Environment variables are essentially “secret” variables: the server knows what they are, but they’re not in the code for anyone to see.
 Environment variables are stored in a `.env` file.
 If you create a `.env` file on repl.it, that file will only be visible to you.
 When you want to refer to an environment variable in your code, you use `process.env.ENV_VARIABLE_NAME`.

-Let’s take advantage of this feature by creating a `.env` file and storing the keys we need to authenticate with Nexmo.
+Let’s create a `.env` file and storing the keys we need to authenticate with Nexmo.
 Once you’ve created a new `.env.` file, get the API key, API secret, and Application ID from your club leader and add them to the file:

 ```
 API_KEY=aPIkEyFrOmYouRcLuBLeaDEr